dev-mukhtaar/AppIntro-Xamarin/README.md

 # AppIntro
 AppIntro is an Android Library that helps you make a **cool intro** for your app, like the ones in Google apps.

+AppIntro-Xamarin contains very minor fixes to enable building Xamarin Android binding library painlessly.
+Please don't complain to the original creator about this, write to <a href="mailto:soporte@birdie.cl">soporte@birdie.cl</a> instead.

 *Watch YouTube video [here](https://www.youtube.com/watch?v=OlAugnH3jFY&feature=youtu.be).*

 <img src="https://github.com/PaoloRotolo/AppIntro/blob/master/art/intro.png" width="300">